How to Write a Credit Dispute Letter

 After you’ve listed the appropriate information, you’ll want to briefly explain your dispute in your letter to the credit bureau.
 Be sure to explain the specific errors you are disputing and explain why they do not belong on your credit report.

 The key here is to keep your explanation short and to the point.
 This is not the time to go into a lot of detail or to tell a long-winded story.
-You simply want to state the facts about the error that you’ve found and why it should not be listed on your report.
+You want to state the facts about the error that you’ve found and why it should not be listed on your report.

 Propose a solution

-Typically, you’ll be asking the credit bureau to reinvestigate the specific charges or errors on your report and are in dispute.
+Typically, you’ll be asking the credit bureau to reinvestigate the specific charges or errors on your report that are in dispute.
 In addition, it’s also important to ask them to remove the errors in question from your credit report entirely.

 Include supporting documentation